-Variable Description Туре Categories (if Applicable) Time of day when the PC occurred Categorical 1-Peak hours (6-9am, 4-7pm) Number of people injured in the PC Continuous 0- On-peak hours Number of people killed in the PC Continuous Number of vehicles involved in the crash Continuous Severity of the PC Categorical 1-Fatal 2-Incapacitating injury 3-Non-incapacitating injury 4-Property damage only (PDO) Manner of collision Categorical 0-No Collision 1-Rear-end 2-Head-on 3-Angle 4-Sideswipe 5-Others Lighting condition Categorical 1- Daylight or well-lighted 0- Not lighted/dawn/dusk Weather condition Categorical 1- Clear/good weather 0- Bad weather (snow rain sleet for etc.) Average vehicle speed in the upstream of PC Continuous Average flow of vehicles in the upstream of PC Continuous Functional class of the roadway Categorical 1- Freeway 0- Arterial Annual Average Daily Traffic (AADT) of the roadway Continuous log 10 (AADT) Continuous Passenger car and pickups as a % of AADT Continuous Single-Unit truck as a % of AADT Continuous Multi-Unit truck as a % of AADT Continuous
+Variable Description Туре Categories (if Applicable) Time of day when the PC occurred Categorical 1-Peak hours (6-9am, 4-7pm) 0- Off-peak hours Number of people injured in the PC Continuous Number of people killed in the PC Continuous Number of vehicles involved in the crash Continuous Secondary crash occurrence (dependent variable) Categorical 0-The PC did not result in a SC 1- The PC resulted in a SC Severity of the PC Categorical 1-Fatal 2-Incapacitating injury 3-Non-incapacitating injury 4-Property damage only (PDO) Manner of collision Categorical 0-No Collision 1-Rear-end 2-Head-on 3-Angle 4-Sideswipe 5-Others Lighting condition Categorical 1- Daylight or well-lighted 0- Not lighted/dawn/dusk Weather condition Categorical 1- Clear/good weather 0- Bad weather (snow, rain, sleet, fog etc.) Average vehicle speed in the upstream of PC Continuous Average flow of vehicles in the upstream of PC Continuous Functional class of the roadway Categorical 1- Freeway 0- Arterial Annual Average Daily Traffic (AADT) of the roadway Continuous log 10 (AADT) Continuous Passenger car and pickups as a % of AADT Continuous Single-Unit truck as a % of AADT Continuous Multi-Unit truck as a % of AADT Continuous

-Table 4-1: Potential independent variables
+Table 4-1 Potential independent and dependent variables.